TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Rte.rst

 Please refer to the :ref:`RTE chapter <t3coreapi:rte>` in Core API document for more general information on RTE configuration and data processing.

-The order in which configuration for the RTE is loaded is:
+The order in which the configuration for the RTE is loaded is (the first one which is set will be used, see :ref:`example <pageTsRteOverridePreset>` below):

-1. preset defined for a specific field via PageTS
+1. preset defined for a specific field via page TSconfig
+2. :ref:`richtextConfiguration <t3tca:columns-text-properties-richtextConfiguration>`
-2. richtextConfiguration defined for a specific field via TCA
+   defined for a specific field via TCA
-3. general preset defined via PageTS
+3. general preset defined via page TSconfig (:typoscript:`RTE.default.preset`)
-4. default
+4. default (the preset "default", e.g. as defined by EXT:rte_ckeditor or overridden in :file:`ext_localconf.php`)

 The full property path building is a bit more complex than for other property segments.
 The goal is that global options can be set that can